 Sick Leave Policy

-Adelphi University provides paid sick leave for its full-time, part-time, hourly, and student employees.
-Sick leave is accrued and can be used under certain conditions.
+Adelphi University provides paid sick leave for its full-time and regular part-time non-faculty employees.
+Sick leave may be accrued and used under certain conditions.

 Updated non-union sick leave to reflect changes re: New York State Paid Sick Leave effective September 30, 2020.

 The University depends on your regular attendance at work.
 However, it is recognized that there are instances in which an employee might have to miss work due to their own illness or injury, or the illness or injury of a family member.

 Non-union employees: full-time, part-time, hourly, and student employees.